cinmay/dotfiles/README.md

 * Zoom in and out
 * Vim be good
 * Lazygit
+* Fix harpoon to work with autosave
+* Add a nice start screen
+* Add custom keybindings to telescope help text

 ## Done
 * Show line numbers with git changes